-- There will be formal and informal meetings between colleagues, class teachers, the SENDCo and LSAs as appropriate. - There will be termly meetings between the Headteacher and class teachers to review progress of all children including those with special needs.
-The SENDCo will receive information from these progress meetings and then identify any children who need additional support.

-- There will be opportunities for regular meetings for each member of staff with the SENDCo, to discuss any concerns regarding the children in their class, update ILPs and review progress.
-Informal meetings are held frequently in response to individual need. - When a class teacher raises a concern about a child in their class, the SENDCo will keep a written record of this to ensure a papertrail should any further action be required at a later date. - Staff will "flag up" special needs children within classes for supply staff to identify more easily. - There will be a regular report and update to Governors. - The school will provide the opportunity for the SENDCo and other members of staff including LSAs to attend in-service training sessions. - Regular meetings are held between the SENDCo and LSAs to review and monitor individual programmes.
+- There will be formal and informal meetings between colleagues, class teachers, the SENCo and LSAs as appropriate. - There will be termly meetings between the headteacher and classteachers to review progress of all children with special needs, and to update colleagues on procedures.
+The SENCo will receive a copy of these progress reports and then identify any children who need additional support. - There will be opportunities for regular meetings for each member of staff with the SENCo, to discuss any concerns regarding the children in their class, update ILPs and review progress.
+Informal meetings are held frequently in response to individual need. - When a class teacher raises a concern about a child in their clas, the SENCo will keep a written record of this to ensure a papertrail should any further action be required at a later date. - Staff will "flag up" special needs children within classes for supply staff to identify more easily. - There will be a regular report and update to Governors. - The school will provide the opportunity for the SENCo and other members of staff including LSAs to attend in-service training sessions. - Regular meetings are held between the SENCo and LSAs to review and monitor individual programmes.